Curt Casali Player Props: Reds vs. Orioles

-The Cincinnati Reds, including Curt Casali (.360 on-base percentage in past 10 games, 71 points above season-long percentage), battle starter Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 7:05 PM ET.
+On Tuesday, Curt Casali (.357 on-base percentage in past 10 games, 70 points above season-long percentage) and the Cincinnati Reds face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Braves.
+In his most recent game he had a hitless showing (0-for-3) against the Orioles.

 Curt Casali Game Info & Props vs. the Orioles